yuz0101/aioTrends/README.md

 ## Setting

 Settings can be customized inside the `Settings` Class.

 An example input of queries is given under the data folder.

-An example of proxies file is given under the proxies folder The file userAgents.json is from [Said-Ait-Driss](https://github.com/Said-Ait-Driss/user-agents).
+An example of proxies file is given under the proxies folder.

+The file userAgents.json is from [Said-Ait-Driss](https://github.com/Said-Ait-Driss/user-agents).

 ## Start to fetch the timeseries data of your keywords